20 Epic Things to Do in Salem, MA in October (Halloween 2024) 🎃

 You can absolutely do a day trip to Salem and this is an excellent option in October, especially if you haven’t booked Salem accommodation well in advance.

 My recommendation is to stay in Boston and take the train into Salem for a spooky October day trip.
-When you take the train you will avoid the nightmare that is trying to park in Salem in October.
+When you take the train you will avoid the nightmare of trying to park in town.
 You’ll take the MBTA Commuter Rail from North Station and be in Salem in under an hour, ready to start your Salem day trip adventure.

-Tips for Visiting Salem in October – Witch City Wisdom
+Tips for Visiting Salem During October – Witch City Wisdom

 As someone who has traveled to Salem in October, I have learned what to expect during this pinnacle of Salem’s high season.
 Here are some of my best tips for making the most of your visit: